Quick Start

 Device pairing

 Devices must be paired before they can be controlled.
-Pairing is intended to connect and register an IoT device to the cloud and allow it to communicate with the cloud.
+Pairing is intended to connect and register a smart device to the cloud and allow it to communicate with the cloud.
 The Commercial Lighting App SDK empowers smart devices to be paired in multiple modes.
 For example, they can be paired over Wi-Fi and Bluetooth.
 For more information, see Device Pairing and Bluetooth Technology Stack.

 Pairing modes